SchmollerLab/Cell_ACDC/README.md

 ## Citation

-If you find Cell-ACDC useful, please cite:
+If you use Cell-ACDC in your publication, please cite:

 > Francesco Padovani, Benedikt Mairhörmann, Pascal Falter-Braun,
 > Jette Lengefeld, and Kurt M. Schmoller